Photos released of gunmen wanted for Young Dolph murder

 Young Dolph murder: Photos released of gunmen wanted for killing of rapper

-Photos of two gunmen suspected of ambushing rapper Young Dolph as he was buying cookies at a Memphis store on Wednesday have emerged.
+Photos of two gunmen suspected of ambushing and killing rapper Young Dolph as he was buying cookies at a Memphis store on Wednesday have emerged.

 The 36-year-old artist, real name Adolph Robert Thornton, Jr, was inside Makeda’s Homemade Butter Cookies when two men drove up and fire multiple rounds into the store through a window.